hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 ## Other possibilities

-- The approach described here is collaborative filter for missing value imputation + local regression model based on weekdays for individual keyword.
+- The approach described here is collaborative filtering for missing value imputation + local regression model based on weekday pattern for individual keyword.
+  - Some improvement on current implementation:
+    - Log transformation of the `click` and `conversion` data to make them more like _Gaussian_ distributed.
+So that regression can be better trained.
+    - Add parameter selection procedure on training local random forest regression model.
+    - Make training/validation/test partitions for parameter selection scheme.
 - Other possibilities base on current data

   - Missing value imputation + global regression for all keyword.
-The only difference here is to train a global regression model with all keyword data instead of having one regression model for individual keyword. **Pro:** Consider more information when making a prediction.
-More flexible for distributed computation. **Con:** Not sure whether other keywords are actually related to the current one.
+The only difference here is to train a global regression model with all keyword data instead of having one regression model for individual keyword.
+    - **Pro:** Consider more information when making a prediction.
+More flexible for distributed computation.
+    - **Con:** Not sure whether other keywords are actually related to the current one.

   - Missing value imputation + group regression.
-Divide keywords into groups according to campaign information, then build a regression model for each group. **Pro:** Consider other keyword in the same group. **Con:** Sparse data which is difficult to find the keyword group.
+Divide keywords into groups according to campaign information, then build a regression model for each keyword group.
+    - **Pro:** Consider other keyword in the same group.
+Model is trained with more information.
+    - **Con:** Sparse data which is difficult to find the keyword group.

   - Missing value imputation + time series prediction model e.g., autoregression model, autoregressive–moving-average model.
 Previous regression models are built based on the observation that there is a weekday pattern on the number of `click` or `conversions`.
-However, data here is essentially time series of the preference of keywords.
-The time series regression can be applied here. **Pro:** Data is essentially time series. **Con:** Local model on individual keyword.
+However, data here is essentially time series of the preference over keywords.
+Therefore, the time series regression can be applied here.
+    - **Pro:** Data is essentially time series.
+    - **Con:** Local model on individual keyword.
 Neglect weekday pattern.

+  - Gaussian process locally for each keyword.
+The observation for each keyword can be taken as a collection (21) of time series curves from Monday to Sunday.
+Gaussian process essentially assume observations on different day (e.g., Monday) follows a Gaussian distribution and the correlation between different days (e.g., Monday and Tuesday) follows a covariance structure.
+    - **Pro:** Advanced model for time series modeling.
+Training is still feasible on the data of this size.
+Prediction comes with confidence interview (variance).
+    - **Cons** GP is for finding patterns not for making prediction which means that the variance of prediction might be very high.
+Neglect the fact that the popularity of keywords decay over weeks.

   - Ensemble models combining multiple local/global regression models.

 - Given more data, it is really to make regression model on fine-tuned groups

   - When `click`/`conversion` can be segmented on devices, it makes sense to predict `click`, `conversion`, `conversion rate` for each device.
-  - When more information about keywords are available, it is then realistic  to put keywords into different groups and run regression/missing value imputation on different group.
+  - When more information about keywords is available, it is then realistic to put keywords into different groups and run regression/missing value imputation on different group.

 # Question 2

+The assumption in regression $$y=wx+b$$ is the output variable $$y$$ is Gaussian distributed if input features are Gaussians which is true in most of cases.
+Therefore, if the number of conversions is few or zero, when learning the regression model, the distribution of $$y$$ is skewed.

+- When the number of conversions is few, it might make sense to have a log transformation of the number of conversions.
+As a results, the distribution of the number of conversion is more like Gaussian.
+- When the number of conversion is zero and there are many of it, it might be a good idea to have a two stage model.
+In the first stage, having a binary classifier/outlier detector to predict if the conversion of a keyword is zero or non-zero.
+In the second stage, building a regression model to predict the actual conversions for keyword predicted to have conversions in the first stage.

 # Question 3